-This article with discuss the concept of chainline.
+This article will discuss the concept of chainline.
 See also related article on frame alignment.

 Bicycle shops commonly recommend against “cross-chaining” which is using the smallest rear cog with the smallest front ring, or the largest rear cog and the largest front ring.
 Bicycle chains are quite flexible, and will work well at various other then perfectly straight.
 Cross-chaining is primarily an issue when the chain hits the front rings.
 As a simple rule, if a gear combination causes a rubbing problem, avoid that gear.